 Vomiting

-If your pet bit or rubbed against a toxic variety of ferns, serious health issues could result.
-Consult with your veterinarian to discuss the proper plan of care, which will most likely involve an in-person assessment of your cat.
+Serious health issues could result if your pet bit or rubbed against a toxic variety of ferns.
+Consult with your veterinarian to discuss the proper plan of care.
+Most likely this will involve an in-person assessment of your cat.

 Treatment and Recovery

 In most cases, the veterinarian will rinse the irritating oils from the fern from your cat’s mouth and skin.
-If your kitty is vomiting and having diarrhea, your veterinarian might order intravenous fluids to keep your furbaby hydrated.
-The vet may also administer an antihistamine to address any skin irritation.
+The veterinarian might order intravenous fluids to keep your fur baby hydrated.
+This is when your kitty is vomiting and having diarrhea.
+An antihistamine might be administered to address any skin irritation.

 Other Poisonous Plants To Keep My Cat Away From